Cost of Shipping from Mexico to USA and What to Expect

 How long does it take to ship a car from Mexico to the USA?

-What insurance coverage is included when shipping a car from Mexico to the USA?
+Is enclosed transport available when shipping a car from Mexico to the USA?